 - All students considered for an internship must be at least eighteen (18) years old and in good academic standing with their college or university.

 - Students interested in an internship with the Fairfield Police must have their college internship coordinator submit a letter of introduction for the student to the police department.
-(The letter should include the exact dates and hours the intern wishes to serve each week.)

 - Students must earn college credits for their work in the internship with their respective schools.